rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 date: 2025-01-08, updated: 2025-01-08, from: The LAist

-There's no school, no activities, and no certainty about the rest of the week as the Palisades and Eaton fires spread.
+There's no school, no activities, and no certainty about the rest of the week as multiple fires in the L.A. area spread.

 <br>